Capital punishment in Judaism: Modes of punishment

-The court had power to inflict four kinds of death-penalty: stoning, burning, beheading, and strangling.
+The court had the power to inflict four kinds of death penalty: stoning, burning, beheading, and strangling.

 For some crimes, the Bible specifies which form of execution is to be used.
 Blasphemy, idolatry, Sabbath-breaking, witchcraft, prostitution by a betrothed virgin, or deceiving her husband at marriage as to her chastity (Deut.
-22:21), and the rebellious son are punished with death by stoning; bigamous marriage with a wife's mother and the prostitution of a priest's daughter are punished by burning; communal apostasy is punished by the sword.
+22:21), and the rebellious son are punished with death by stoning; bigamous marriage with a wife's mother and the prostitution of a priest's daughter is punished by burning; communal apostasy is punished by the sword.

 With reference to all other capital offenses, the law ordains that the perpetrator shall die a violent death, occasionally adding the expression, "His (their) blood shall be upon him (them)."
 This expression applies to death by stoning.

 The Bible speaks also of hanging (Deut.
 21:22), but (according to the rabbinical interpretation) not as a mode of execution, but rather of exposure after death.

 The following is a list by Maimonides of the crimes punished by each form of capital punishment:

 Punishment by stoning

-Death by stoning (סקילה, skila) was issued for the transgression of one of eighteen crimes, among which being those who wantonly transgressed the Sabbath-day by breaking its laws (excluding those who may have broken the Sabbath laws unintentionally), as well as a male who had a licentious connection with another male.
-Stoning was administered by pushing the bound, convicted criminal over the side of a building, so that he fell down and died upon impact with the ground.
+Death by stoning (סקילה, skila) was issued for the transgression of one of eighteen crimes, among which being those who wantonly transgressed the Sabbath day by breaking its laws (excluding those who may have broken the Sabbath laws unintentionally), as well as a male who had a licentious connection with another male.
+Stoning was administered by throwing the condemned person off a height, typically twice the height of an average person, so that they would fall to the ground.
+If the fall did not result in death, a large stone would be dropped on the person's chest.
+If this still did not cause death, bystanders would then continue to hurl stones until the person was dead.